22 Best Things to Do in Estes Park in 2023 [by a local]

 It is well known for being the eastern gateway to Rocky Mountain National Park and home to the historic (and haunted!)
 Stanley Hotel.

-Besides RMNP right next door, Estes Park is also well known for several other destinations.
+Besides RMNP right next door, Estes Park is also known for several other destinations.
+Many of which we explored during our latest trip to the city.

 This includes Lake Estes, the quaint downtown area, plus the herds and herds of elk that occupy the city during rutting season.